-When the OpenThos booted the first which appear with some Chinese text but don’t worry it will install in the English language.
+When the OpenThos booted the first which appears with some Chinese text but don’t worry it will install in the English language.

-Press F11 to get different booting option for OpenThos such as OpenThos Live boot, Live (DEBUG) and OpenThos Installation.
+Press F11 to get different booting options for OpenThos such as OpenThos Live boot, Live (DEBUG), and OpenThos Installation.

 OpenthOS review: Free Android PC OS

-Next thing is the access to apps.
-This is a cake of Pie, well designed and easy to use.
-Just like Windows, when you click on the Start button given on the left bottom side you will all installed apps including Settings, File Manager and Power option like Windows 10.
+The next thing is the access to apps.
+This is a cake of Pie, well designed, and easy to use.
+Just like Windows, when you click on the Start button given on the left bottom side you will all install apps including Settings, File Manager, and Power option like Windows 10.
 The best part is the apps.
-Out of the box, the system contains or should I say pre-installed all the basic apps which one needs in daily tasks such as a browser, command Terminal, WPS office, Microsoft Word, Excel, Powerpoint; VLC player, Sound recorder, calculator and more.
+Out of the box, the system contains or should I say pre-installed all the basic apps which one needs in daily tasks such as a browser, command Terminal, WPS Office, Microsoft Word, Excel, Powerpoint; VLC player, Sound recorder, calculator, and more.

-If you need any special Android app then you have two stores there: One is our regular Google play store and another one is Chinese AppStore, however, the Appstore would not feasible in usage for English language users because most of the available apps in it are in the Chinese language.
+If you need any special Android app then you have two stores there: One is our regular Google play store, and another one is the Chinese AppStore; however, the Appstore would not be feasible in usage for English language users because most of the available apps in it are in the Chinese language.

 At this configuration, the OpenThOS Android PC operating system was quite smooth without any lags.
 Yes, while heavy multitasking some time the UI gets crashed and all running apps closed; which sometimes could be a problem for heavy multitasking users.
 However, if you are a moderate user then no problem at all.
 Another issue which we faced, it could not recognize my sound card by default.
 And to enable it, we need to run a couple of commands from the Terminal available in it.
 Also, few things such as Display Brightness control and other hardcore settings feature didn’t work obviously because they natively meant for smartphones.